I have created a new page for World of Warcraft: Classic Hunter Macros.

 |Dismiss Pet||Pet is happy and not in combat.|

-SuperMacro allows us to write functions in the Lua scripting language that World of Warcraft uses to create more sophisticated functions than can be created in the raw macro language.
-Make sure to copy this into the Extended Lua section and not into the macro section of the SuperMacro window.
+The main macro is written using the Extended Lua feature of SuperMacro.
+This allows us to write functions in the Lua scripting language to create more sophisticated functions than can be created in the raw macro language.

 function PetCare() if( IsShiftKeyDown()) then castMend(); elseif (not UnitExists("pet")) then CastSpellByName("Call Pet"); elseif (UnitHealth("pet")==0) then CastSpellByName("Revive Pet"); elseif (Zorlen_petInCombat()) then if UnitExists("pettarget") then castMaxMend() else RunMacro("Feed Pet") end elseif (GetPetHappiness()~=3) then RunMacro("Feed Pet"); else CastSpellByName("Dismiss Pet"); end end